slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -Goals have an enndpoint
 -Goals rely on factors which we do not always have control over.
 -Goals rely on willpower and self-discipline.
--Keeping a goal in mind and using it to direct our actions requires constant willpower.
 -Goals can make us complacent or reckless.

 even the best and most useful maps suffer from limitations, and Korzybski gives us a few to explore: (A.) The map could be incorrect without us realizing it; (B.) The map is, by necessity, a reduction of the actual thing, a process in which you lose certain important information; and (C.) A map needs interpretation, a process that can cause major errors.
 (The only way to truly solve the last would be an endless chain of maps-of-maps, which he called self-reflexiveness.)